jamesbting/COMP-400-Research-Project/results-calculator/README.md

 ## Running the program

-To run the program, go to the location that the repository is located, and issue the following command:
+To run the program, go to the location that the program is located, and issue the following command:

 ```
 python src/main.py